Helperbird/website/src/pages/help/how-to-change-the-font-on-any-page.md

 ---
 new: false
-header: true
 layout: templates/new/help/post.html
-title: How to change the font on any website
+title: How to Change the Font on Any Website
+description: Customize your browsing experience by effortlessly changing the font on any website with Helperbird's easy-to-use extension.
+Follow our step-by-step guide to learn how.
-description:
-  Learn how easy it is to change the font on any website to a dyslexic font with Helperbird.
-keywords:
-  Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
+keywords: Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
+url: help/how-to-change-the-font-on-any-page/
+name: Helperbird Staff
+tags: guideFeaturesMain
+img: assets/images2/uploads/add-a-heading.png
+date: 2020-01-01
 youtubeId: PfILiWebkuc
 cardTitle: Fonts
-featureDescription:
-  Learn how easy it is to change the font on any website to a dyslexic font with Helperbird.
-date: 2020-01-01
-tags: guideFeaturesMain
-url: help/how-to-change-the-font-on-any-page/
+featureDescription: Customize your browsing experience by effortlessly changing the font on any website with Helperbird's easy-to-use extension.
+Follow our step-by-step guide to learn how.
+header: true
 ---
+## Introduction

+Want to customize your reading experience by changing the font on websites you visit?
+This guide will walk you through the easy process of changing fonts using Helperbird.

+## Prerequisites

+- An active Helperbird account.
+- Helperbird browser extension installed.

-## Change the font on any website
+## Steps to Change the Font on Any Website

+### Step 1: Open the Helperbird Extension

-**Step 1:** Open Helperbird, this is done by clicking the Helperbird icon in the top right corner of your browser window.
+Click on the Helperbird icon located in the top-right corner of your browser window to open the extension.

+### Step 2: Navigate to Quick Actions

-**Step 2:** The extension will open.
-Showing the quick actions and other features.
+The extension will display a variety of quick actions and other features upon opening.

+### Step 3: Locate the 'Text Adjustment' Card

-**Step 3:** Scroll to the **Text adjustment** card.
+Scroll through the Helperbird extension until you find the **Text Adjustment** card.

+### Step 4: Identify the 'Font' Option

-**Step 4:** Within the **Text adjustment** card, you will see the **Font** option and a toggle switch labeled **Off**.
+In the Text Adjustment card, you will find the **Font** option accompanied by a toggle switch labeled **Off**.

-**Step 5** Click the toggle switch to turn the feature on.
+### Step 5: Enable the Feature

+Activate the font-changing feature by clicking on the toggle switch.
+It will turn to **On**.

+### Step 6: Select Your Preferred Font

-**Step 6** The Font will change to the font you picked below it
+The font of the web page you are on will change to the one you select from the list below the toggle switch.

+### Step 7 (Optional): Disable the Feature

-**Step 7 (Optional)** To turn off the feature, click the toggle switch again.
+If you want to revert to the original font, simply click the toggle switch again to turn it **Off**.

+### Step 8 (Optional): Change to a Different Font

-**Step 8 (Optional)** To change the font, just pick another font from the list.
+To switch to a different font, pick another one from the list available.

-## Dyslexia fonts

-- OpenDyslexic
+## Available Font Choices

-- Lexend
+- Arial
 - Comic Sans

-## What fonts can I use?

-- Arial
-- Cosmic Sans
 - OpenDyslexic
 - Tahoma
 - Verdana